A sleek, simple ultralight two person shelter to keep you snug as a bug in a weatherproof ripstop rug.

 The Two has space for two and can keep you dry without weighing you down.
 Features include factory-taped seams, reflective pull-outs, robust zippers, and fully-rigged lines.
 Easy to set up, rugged, spacious and less than 2lbs.
 Both sides have doors for easy access and maximum ventilation.

-Bundle Discount: Order a One or a Two, and get an additional 10% off a pair of LT5 trekking poles, UberLite pad, or Vesper quilt!
+Bundle Discount: Order a One, Two, or Solo Tarp, and get an additional 10% off an UberLite pad, or Vesper quilt!

 Enter code "SNUGGLEBUNDLE" at checkout.